 To prevent similar incidents and enhance security, consider the following recommendations:

-3. Enhance Third-Party Management: Conduct regular audits and ensure compliance with the highest security standards across all service providers.
+Conduct regular audits and ensure compliance with the highest security standards across all service providers.
+Treat vendors as extensions of your own attack surface.

 Final Thoughts

 While MFA remains an essential layer of security, understanding the vulnerabilities and potential bypass methods helps in strengthening defenses.
-The Cisco Duo breach highlights the need for comprehensive security measures across all levels of the service chain.
-Stay informed and practice good security hygiene to protect your digital assets.
+The Cisco Duo breach highlights the need for comprehensive security measures across all levels of the service chain, especially when third-party vendors are involved.

 For a better reading experience, visit my Medium page at https://medium.com/@patelaksht24 or read the full article on Medium here.